ppaulojr/unequally-yoked/README.md

 unequally-yoked
 ===============

-Scripts used to make figures for my comments on [Unequally Yoked](http://www.patheos.com/blogs/unequallyyoked "By Ms. Leah Libresco").</a>
+Scripts used to make figures for some comments on [Unequally Yoked](http://www.patheos.com/blogs/unequallyyoked "By Ms. Leah Libresco").</a>

 Dependencies
 ------------